seanwkelley/TwitterLanguageSpecificity/README.md

 Predictive performance of a depression model trained using only Tweets (n = 756), Retweets (n = 637), or Likes (n = 902).

+## Machine Learning

+### Elastic_net_features.py

+Text features plus age and gender to train elastic net models

+### Twitter_CV_TF.py

+Elastic net models trained on text features only with depression as the target outcome and tested on 8 other psychiatric scales

+### Twitter_CV_TD.py

+Elastic net models trained on text features only with Anxious Depression as the target outcome and tested on two other transdiagnostic dimension (Compulsivity and Instrusive Thoughts/Social Withdrawal)

+### Twitter_CV_AgeGender.py

+Elastic net models trained on text features plus age/gender, trained on depression and tested on all other psychiatric dimensions

+### Selection_Frequencies.py

+Text feature selection frequencies for models trained/tested separately on each psychiatric dimension

+#### Best_models.py

+Elastic net model performance for models trained and tested on each psychiatric scale